dojoengine/book/src/cairo/authorization.md

 ### Providing Authorization

-> It is essential to remember that the deployer of the Component is its owner, and only they can authorize Systems to update the Component.
+> The deployer of the Component is its initial owner.
+A Component owner is able to grant the `owner` and `writer` roles.
+Only owners can grant a System the `writer` role which allows it to update the Component.

 `sozo` offers a convenient tool to authorize systems.